jvue96/Immigrant-Families-Together/README.md

 1. Download and open Postico
 2. Create new database named "immigrant_families"
 3. Copy SQL text from database.sql
-4. Paste SQL text into Postico to create tables and intial user
+4. Paste SQL text into Postico and execute statements to create tables and intial user

 ### Login
 1. This is a protected application where users need to be registered by an admin